Lego Star Wars: List of Ultimate Collectors Series sets

-Master Builder Series (MBS) sets
+Master Builder Series

-With similar complexity to the Ultimate Collector Series sets, sets under the Master Builder Series are built with the purpose of playing, featuring numerous play features, functions, and interior details as compared to the UCS, which are meant more for display purposes.
-The first set of the MBS is the Betrayal at Cloud City (75222), which was released in 2018.
-In 2020, #75290 Mos Eisley Cantina was released as the largest MBS set with over 3,000 pieces and 21 minifigures.
+With similar complexity to the Ultimate Collector Series sets, sets in the Master Builder Series are designed with more interactivity in mind, featuring numerous play features, functions, and interiors for Minifigures compared to UCS sets, which mainly prioritize display and often forego interiors.
+The first set of the line was 2018's Betrayal at Cloud City (75222).
+This was followed by the Mos Eisley Cantina (75290), released in 2020.
+As of the Mos Eisley Cantinas retirement in 2025, there are no Master Builder Series sets currently being sold.